enisz/igdb/src/assets/templates/05-examples.md

 An example to count the matched records.

-> When `true` is passed as the second parameter, the return value will be a simple object with only one property called `count`.
+> When `true` is passed as the second parameter, the return value will be an object with a single property called `count`.
 For more details on the return values of the endpoint methods please refer to the [return values section](#return-values).

 **Code**